K&L.p45.r6.c4 TOK.p17.r3.c2 MHD.ZC4.1&2 1609st T510c T510d

 o B. “EK’” (without the four circles, one in each corner), or

-o C. “Bold cross” – this is probably just a very rectangular variant of “B”, without the four circles.
+o C. “Bold cross” – this is probably just a very rectangular variant of “B”, without the four circles in the corners.

 The sites are almost exclusively in the more eastern parts of the central lowlands: CNC, CPN, DPL, EDZ, QRG, RAZ, SBL – EDZ (Edzna) is the only one distinctly in the west (it’s in the Yucatan Peninsula, in modern day Campeche, quite near the Gulf coast).